Home > International > International Code

 In addition, the Code applies directly to industry, regardless of the implementation measures taken by Member States (Article 11.3) and national legislation.

 Non-governmental organizations, professional groups, institutions and individuals concerned are responsible for reporting violations of the Code to the relevant industry and to the competent national authority.
 In this regard, the International Code Documentation Center of the IBFAN network collects, catalogues and publishes violations in its report “Breaking the rules, stretching the rules” (latest edition: 2017).
-Other international organizations, such as the Joint FAO/WHO Codex Alimentarius Commission, are responsible for supporting and promoting the implementation of the Code.

 Who is responsible for compliance with the International Code?